 6. The Libido Goes Down The Drain, Together With The Hormones

-Men have their little blue pill while women don’t, but you can try female libido supplements made from natural ingredients
+Men have their little blue pill while women don’t, but you can try female libido supplements made from natural ingredients, such as HerSolution.

 7. It’s Okay Not To Practice Safe Sex Since You Won’t Get Pregnant